nathanielhix/undead/README.md

    - Text is not formatted to fit the terminal window.
    - Text is colorized, but can overrun the right-most boundary of the table.
    - ~~There is no colorization, or other formatting of the text to visually distinguish dead from undead.~~
+   - Math for the bottom border is incorrect.
 2. ~~TCP ping isn't implemented yet.~~
 3. DNS resolution relies on the host system's DNS facilities, without the ability to specify another DNS server.
 4. Piping to `head` results in a `BrokenPipeError`.